Key Takeaways

 Production of Viral Vectors

-Transfection can be utilized to produce viral vectors by introducing required viral and accessory genes into host cells.
+Transfection can be utilized to produce viral vectors by introducing the required viral and accessory genes into host cells.
 These viral particles can be used as vehicles to deliver therapeutic genes during gene therapies.

 Biologically Active Protein